Grab the Meic: I Think I’m Non-Binary

 What do you think about finding a quiet time to start this conversation again?
 You could let her know that there is something on your mind and that you would value her support.

-Healthline provides some definitions of what non binary means to different people.
-It might help you explain where you feel that you might ‘fit’.
+Healthline’s blog How Do You Know If You’re Nonbinary? looks at definitions of non-binary, gender roles, pronouns and how to know if you’re non-binary.
+It might help you explain where you feel you ‘fit’.
 There isn’t a right or wrong answer as to how you identify – it’s personal to you.
 You might feel like you’re on a spectrum, that it’s fluid and it can change over time.
 Don’t feel pressure to change or follow a path that doesn’t feel right to you.
 Take your time to really get to know yourself and feel pride in who you are!
 There are lots of additional resources at the bottom of the Healthline page that you can browse through.

 Talk to someone else